linbug/linbug.github.io/_posts/2015-07-27-Logistic-regression.md

 {% endhighlight %}

 You can see that I’ve specified five keyword arguments.
 Firstly, in order to use this algorithm in Python (and fminunc in Matlab), you need to provide the function (f) that you are trying to minimise (costJ, which I defined above).
 You also give the function i) starting values of $$\theta$$ (x0), ii) additional arguments are taken by your function (args) and iii) the maximum number of iterations that it should perform (maxiter).
-You can also optionally provide the gradient of the function, which is its [partial derivative](https://en.wikipedia.org/wiki/Partial_derivative).
+You can also optionally provide the gradient of the function (fprime), which is its [partial derivative](https://en.wikipedia.org/wiki/Partial_derivative).
 We were already told in our course notes what the partial derivative of our cost function was:

 $$\frac{\partial J(\theta)}{\partial\theta_j}  = \frac1m\sum_{i=1}^m(h_\theta(x^{(i)})-y^{(i)})x_j^{(i)}$$